IINamelessII/MAKHROVYI/README.md

 ##### Flexible databases configuration
 It works with most major databases and allows using a database that is more suitable in a particular project, or even multiple databases at the same time

+### Extra

+#### Why PostgreSQL, Docker, Celery, Redis, Nginx, Gunicorn

+To be honest, the main reason is lack of time to learn and try new tools, the backend developer currently has experience with this tools, especially with Postgres, using it as main DB on his work.
+Sorry if it brakes your opinion about our team